quantcast/qfs/wiki/QFS-Client-Reference.md

 ### RecordAppend

 RecordAppend can be used by a single writer to append to a replicated file.
-There is limited support for append to RS files.
+There is no support for append to RS files or object store files.

 The file should be opened using the mode O_APPEND or O_WRONLY | O_APPEND.
 When RecordAppend is used to write a record, the entire record is guaranteed to be